a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

  The following are tips on how to create accessible forms:

-- Always label your forms.
+- Always label your inputs.
 - Highlight input element on focus.
 - Break long forms into smaller sections.
 - Provide error messages.